 In PART I of this blog post I discuss some of the fundamental mechanisms underlying concussion pathophysiology and I explore the interplay between glucose, insulin release, fat intake, ketosis, and neurologic recovery.
 In part II, we will discuss how omega-3 fatty acids support general neurologic health and the potential therapeutic role for concussions.
 I will then attempt to establish some practical takeaways, as I currently see it.
-In PART III I will provide some sample menus implementing the strategies discussed.

 Omega-3 fatty acids: